shariq1989/cookbook/content/recipe/cucumber_avo_tom_salad.md

 {{< start_recipe >}}

-### How to Make Cucumber, Avocado, and Tomato Salad with Lime
+### How to Make Cucumber Avocado Tomato Salad with Lime

 #### INGREDIENTS